 Events, sagas and workflows: managing long-running processes between services

-An event-based architecture can be great for providing loosely coupled and autonomous services, but problems can creep in once you try and manage long-running processes.
+An event-driven architecture can be great for providing loosely coupled and autonomous services, but problems can creep in once you try and manage long-running processes.
 This is particularly the case numerous services need to collaborate to fulfil an order or produce a payslip.

 This can be achieved by having each service issue events when they have completed their part of the processing.
 The problem is that this kind of diffused process orchestration can be very hard to manage at scale.